mattpoggi/pydnet/README.md

 ## Train pydnet from scratch

-Code for training will be (eventually) uploaded in future.
+Code for training will be (eventually) uploaded.
 Meanwhile, you can train pydnet by embedding it into https://github.com/mrharicot/monodepth